wingr/docker-template/README.md

 #### Dockerfile
 * Check the version of Python at the top
 * In the Dockerfile, change `src/` to top-level project directory
+* To work with Tensorflow on a GPU instance, change the top line to `FROM tensorflow/tensorflow:latest-gpu-py3`

 #### script/app-env
 * Change `DOCKER_IMAGE` name to match your repo name, or the name of the containing directory (line 10)
 * Change `appdir:/src` to `appdir:/your-top-dir` (line 12)
+* To run with GPU (see change to Dockerfile also), you will need to change the last line to use nvidia, like `exec docker run --runtime=nvidia -i -t -v "$appdir:/src" $image $cmd`
+* You can also use environment variables like below (assumes they are stored in the `script/` directory in a `.env` file),
+    ```
+    if [ ! -f script/.env ]; then
+        echo "Environment variables file (script/.env) not found!"
+        exec docker run --runtime=nvidia -i -t -v "$appdir:/src" $image $cmd
+    else
+        exec docker run --runtime=nvidia --env-file="script/.env" -i -t -v "$appdir:/src" $image $cmd
+    fi
+    ```

 #### script/bootstrap
 * Change the final name to your repo name - make sure to leave a space between the repo name and the final period (line 7)